FreeCAD/FPA/_programs/FPADF_Announcement.md

 ## 2025 Program Timeline

-Grants are evaulated and issued quarterly, with one fourth of the total budgeted funding available during each grant period, on the following schedule:
+Grants are evaluated and issued quarterly, with one fourth of the total budgeted funding available during each grant period, on the following schedule:

 * Q1: March 1 submission deadline, March 15 committee meeting, voting complete by March 31
 * Q2: June 1 submission deadline, June 21 committee meeting, voting complete by June 30
 * Q3: Sept 1 submission deadline, Sept 20 committee meeting, voting complete by Sept 30
 * Q4: Nov 15 submission deadline, Dec 7 committee meeting, voting complete by Dec 19

 Grants received after the Nov.
 15 deadline will not be considered for the 2025 grant year, but will be held until the 2026 program is announced.